Akaflieg-Freiburg/enroute/src/techDoc/GeoJSON.md

 #### Property: COD - required for CAT == MRP and CAT == RP

 A code name of the waypoint, such as "EDDE-S1".
+The **enroute** app uses this property for the ID field on the waypoint description dialog.

 #### Property: COM - optional